2006 All-Ireland Senior Camogie Championship

 The 2006 All-Ireland Senior Camogie Championship—known as the Gala All-Ireland Senior Camogie Championship for sponsorship reasons—was the high point of the 2006 season in the sport of Camogie.
 The championship was won for the 22nd time by Cork who defeated Tipperary by an eight-point margin in the final despite having lost to them in the group stages.
 Rena Buckley was player of the match.
 The attendance was 20,685, at the time the second highest in camogie history.

 Format change

 The championship was changed from knockout to a round-robin system for the first time in 2006.
-The system was retained despite some high-profile criticism.
+The system was retained, a decision criticised by Cork manager John Cronin.
 The six senior counties were all guaranteed a minimum of five competitive games, with the hope that standards all round would improve as a result of all the extra matches.
-Tipperary won their championship group game against Cork by 3-8 to 1-10 in Templemore with two goals from Emily Hayden and a third from Louise Young.
+Tipperary won their championship group game against Cork by 3-8 to 1-10 in Templemore, with two goals from Emily Hayden and a third from Louise Young.
 They eventually lost the All-Ireland final to the same opposition, something that was happen four times in the first six competitions under the new structure.